1 Mistake 1: Forgetting to call the experts at Aqua Touch Pool Care, LLC.

 9 Mistake 9: Not replacing worn out equipment

 Keeping a pool cleaner for too long or continually repairing an older model can be harmful to your entire pool system.
 We all hope to get a long life out of our pool equipment, but at some point it’s time to retire it.
-Many pool owners have rebuilt their old pool cleaners so many times that by the time the old model finally dies, it would have been much cheaper to purchase a brand new model at their local pool supply shop.
+Many pool owners have rebuilt their old pool cleaners so many times that by the time the old model finally dies, it would have been much cheaper to purchase a brand new updated model.
 It’s important to remember that, when purchasing new pool equipment, you don’t necessarily have to buy the most expensive model.
-Models at local pool supply stores in the $400 to 500 range are very effective and will usually last at least 5 years in most average sized pools.
+Models in the $400 to $500 range are very effective and will usually last at least 5 years in most average sized pools.
 It is important to have a good pool cleaner to keep the pool clean between service visits and not to ignore any unusual signs, no matter how small.
 Odd noises from the equipment can be a sign of trouble ahead.
 Even if everything seems to be working fine right now, it is always better to consult a professional and find out for sure.